Dr. Neil Falzon, Director

 Antonella is our Programmes Officer, also filling the role of Secretariat Officer for the Platform of Human Rights Organisations in Malta.

-At aditus, Jakob is involved in human rights research and analysis, together with direct involvement in a number of projects.
+At aditus, Marina is involved in human rights research and analysis, together with direct involvement in a number of projects.

 Patrick O'Connor, Legal Intern

 Patrick is an Australian Human Rights Lawyer who has worked for major NGO’s in Australia prominently promoting the rights of displaced persons through advocacy in each step of the refugee determination process.
 Through experience working with refugees Patrick has an excellent understanding of Refugee and International Law and the key knowledge and understanding of government policies and laws towards asylum-seekers.

 Patrick has studied both Law and Psychology and has previously worked as a Psychologist and General Manager of a major research company in the private sector that focuses on improving employee engagement and cultural change in leading workplaces.